suvratapte/suvratapte.github.io/_drafts/consistent-hashing.md

 In the above situation, most of the keys will go to `Node 1`.

 The solution is simple.
-Instead of having just one hash per node, we could have multiple hashes which map to the save node.
-This will ensure more randomness and better distribution of keys.
+Instead of having just one hash per node, we could have multiple hashes which map to the same node.
+This will ensure more randomness and a better distribution of keys.
 It will look like this:

 <p align="center">
 <img src="/resources/consistent-hashing-caveat-solution.png" style="height: 68%; width: 68%;">